 Another view represented during the initial public process sought to rebuild the Twin Towers exactly as they once stood.
-Public outreach campaigns further informed this viewpoint as the result of Advisory Council meetings, hearings, the Federal Hall exhibit, and Listening to the City
+Public outreach campaigns further informed this viewpoint as the result of Advisory Council meetings, hearings, the Federal Hall exhibit, and Listening to the City meetings clearly indicated a preference for preserving or recognizing the Twin Tower footprints within the Memorial context.
+LMDC reconciled the call to restore the Twin Towers with the desire for an appropriate Memorial setting by considering an alternative that would seek to restore the likeness of the Twin Towers in the northeast quadrant of the WTC Site.

 The Restoration Alternative would restore the WTC Site substantially as it existed before September 11, 2001, with updated technology and relocated foundations for the reconstructed Twin Towers.
-Under this alternative, the Southern Site would not be included.
+Under this alternative, the Adjacent Sites would not be included.
 As with the other alternatives, the permanent WTC PATH Terminal and interim improvements would be completed independently.

 Carrying over the footprint relationship of the former towers to new construction would preclude the reopening of Fulton and Greenwich Streets that is part of the Proposed Action.
 In addition, bus parking and security would need to be located on-site, presenting issues in terms of separation of uses as well as safety concerns.
 The only feasible location for the rebuilt towers would place the streetwalls close to the street and sidewalks along Church and Vesey Streets.
-This alternative would concentrate retail below grade, and remaining program elements would be concentrated on the northwest and southeast portions of the site in order to maintain an appropriate setting for the Memorial in the southwest quadrant of the WTC Site.
+This alternative would concentrate retail below-grade and remaining program elements would be concentrated on the northwest and southeast portions of the site in order to maintain an appropriate setting for the Memorial in the southwest quadrant of the WTC Site.